-Atlanta Counseling and Psychotherapy
+Counseling and Psychotherapy in Atlanta

 Let's get started.

+I welcome your questions — about your specific situation, about me or about my approach to therapy.
 Making things better can start with an email, or you can call me at(404) 874-8536.

-Everyone gets “the blues” from time to time, but if you find yourself feeling hopeless and unhappy for more than a few weeks, or if anxiety has become a problem, it’s likely time to get help from a psychotherapist.
+Everyone gets “the blues” from time to time, but if you find yourself feeling hopeless and unhappy for more than a few weeks, or if anxiety and worry have become a problem, it’s likely time to get help from a psychotherapist.
 Similarly, stress is a part of life – unavoidable and with us to varying degrees on most days.
 But if stress has become a problem, getting help may be needed to get life back on track.
-We’ll work together, side-by-side, to make life better.Read more about depression and anxiety.
+We’ll work together, side-by-side, to change unproductive patterns and find more satisfaction in life.